monogon-dev/NetMeta/README.md

 cue apply ./...

 # Apply SQL migrations (work in progress - will be automated in the future)
 # Wait for all pods to be running first (kubectl get pod -w).
+No error means it worked.
-kubectl exec -it chi-netmeta-netmeta-0-0-0 -- clickhouse-client -mn < schema/1_init.up.sql
+kubectl exec -i chi-netmeta-netmeta-0-0-0 -c clickhouse -- clickhouse-client -mn < schema/1_init.up.sql
 ```

 Common errors during deployment: